 The Organic Council of Ontario is committed to continuing to improve organic data collection and reporting on Ontario’s organic sector, and will be updating this page with further data as it becomes available.
 If you would like to support our work, please consider becoming a Supporting Member.

-Detailed data reports are available to members of the Organic Council of Ontario.
+Detailed data reports are available to Basic and Supporting Members of the Organic Council of Ontario.
 Members should use the same login credentials that they use to update their listing in the Ontario Organic Directory.
 If you have any questions about your login information, please contact us.

 Header image credit: Paul Hamilton.